xsuite/xsuite/docs/particles_monitor.rst

 -------------------

 For a coasting beam, pass ``coasting=True`` together with ``num_slices``.
-The monitor slices the full machine turn periodically, with one pseudo-bunch per logged turn.
+The monitor slices the full machine turn periodically.
 In this mode no ``zeta_range``, filling scheme, selected slots, or ``bunch_spacing_zeta`` is needed.
 Particles whose ``zeta`` coordinate is outside one circumference are wrapped into the corresponding recorded turn.

-The default recorded arrays have axes ``(turn, 1, slice)``.
-Since the physical slice coordinates depend on the machine circumference, ``monitor.zeta_centers`` is ``None`` in coasting mode.
+The default recorded arrays have axes ``(turn, slice)``.
+Since the physical slice coordinates depend on the machine circumference, ``monitor.zeta_centers`` is ``None`` in coasting mode and no bunch level is exposed.
 Use :meth:`xtrack.BeamStatsMonitor.time_centers` or :meth:`xtrack.BeamStatsMonitor.zeta_centers_unwrapped` with the line length to plot data over multiple turns.

-The following example uses the PIMMS lattice, creates a coasting distribution spanning one turn, imposes a sinusoidal horizontal offset as a function of ``zeta``, tracks the beam for several turns, and plots the recorded slice centroids with unwrapped time coordinates.
+The following example uses the PIMMS lattice, creates a coasting distribution spanning one turn, imposes a tune-matched sinusoidal horizontal modulation as a function of ``zeta``, tracks the beam for several turns, and plots the recorded slice centroids with unwrapped time coordinates.

 .. literalinclude:: generated_code_snippets/beam_stats_monitor_coasting_beam_stats.py
    :language: python